 Who we are

-There are three of us growers working on the site – Nona, Rob and Stuart.
+There are three of us growers working on the site – Carl, Rob and Stuart.
 We are a workers’ co-operative, meaning that we own the business ourselves and share all decisions and responsibilities.
 We are tenants on the 21 acre growing site.
 The land is owned by Unicorn Grocery – they are not only our landlords but also our major customer.
-They bought the land in 2008 as a way of increasing their local supply of vegetables and ensuring long-term food security Rob and Stuart have spent a number of years working at Unicorn, and have learnt all about selling vegetables, customer demand, pricing, and quality thresholds, but were complete newcomers when they took on the tenancy and started growing commercially.
+They bought the land in 2008 as a way of increasing their local supply of vegetables and ensuring long-term food security.
+Rob and Stuart have spent a number of years working at Unicorn, and have learnt all about selling vegetables, customer demand, pricing, and quality thresholds, but were complete newcomers when they took on the tenancy and started growing commercially.
 It’s been a steep learning curve for all of us, and we’d still consider ourselves inexperienced.
 We’ve been amazingly lucky to receive substantial support for our new business (from Unicorn and other funders), and a lot of voluntary help from Land Army and others.
 Now the business is up on its own feet, we’re looking forward to building our veg growing experience and, if possible, helping any others wanting to set up a new growing site like ours.

 Where we are